Clent Hills: Beacons

 In 1588 a beacon was placed on the Bicknall as part of the chain set up to warn of the approach of the Spanish Armada.

-For Queen Victoria's Diamond Jubilee A. E. Housman watched the beacons from summit of Walton Hill.
-He wrote in a letter to his mother that at 10 o'clock the night of 22 June 1897 (the hour designated for the event) he could see 52 just to the south and west.
+For Queen Victoria's Diamond Jubilee, A. E. Housman watched the beacons from summit of Walton Hill.
+He wrote in a letter to his mother that at 10 o'clock on the night of 22 June 1897 (the hour designated for the event) he could see 52 just to the south and west.
 He did not try to count those northwards because "it was hard to tell the beacons from the ordinary illuminations of the Black Country".
 The one on the Malvern Hills was so large that during the day it had been visible from Walton Hill, and as it was saturated with paraffin it burned very brightly but only for an hour.
 By 2 o'clock, Housman wrote that in the distance two could still be seen still burning somewhere near the Brown Clee, and three nearer, one towards Droitwich, one on Kinver Edge (it continued to burnt brightly until dawn), and the Clent Hill beacon which was not near the summit but on the south west face.

 In 1977 a bonfire beacon was built close to the summit of Walton Hill and lit on 6 June as one of a national chain that started with one lit by the Queen at Windsor Castle to mark the Silver Jubilee of Elizabeth II.
 Another was lit on 4 June 2012 for the Golden Jubilee of Elizabeth II.
 It was 12 ft high and 8 ft wide, and situated on Clent Hill close to the Four Stones.